NJUPT-ISL/Hound/README.md

 - Periodically update the image

 ### Development log
-- Date  4,8,2019 Add function of the token authentication method.
+- Date:  4,8,2019 Add function of the token authentication method.
 - Date: 4,7,2019 Add function of the Action of Pull/Remove images in batches.
 - Date: 4,4,2019 Complete the basic functions of the agent api.